tapyu/python-lessons/README.md

 - Installs Python packages which is either downloaded from a remote package index, such as PyPI, or availabe on the [local machine][6].
 - Make the installed Python packages system- or user-wide callable by creating shell scripts in `$PATH`.
 - Downloads and installs all the package dependencies that the desired package needs.
 - Solves version conflicts between the packages' dependencies.
-Some package managers provide mechanisms for creating virtual environments to isolate the dependencies of each installed Python package.
+Some package managers, like `pipx`, provide mechanisms for creating virtual environments to isolate the dependencies of each installed Python package.
 - Installs a package at a specific version, if it is required.
 - Uninstalls a previously installed package (and its dependencies).
 - Is usually required by end users.